-Coming back to the text, John saw seven angels receive from one of the Living Creatures seven bowls full of the wrath of God.
+Coming back to the text, John saw seven angels receive from the hands of one of the Living Creatures seven bowls full of the wrath of God.
 These angels are different from the seven angels of the Trumpet judgments.
 The seven Bowl judgments fall under the seventh Trumpet.
 After the distribution of the seven final bowls full of the wrath of God, we read, The temple was filled with smoke from the glory of God and from his power, and no one was able to enter the temple till the seven plagues of the seven angels were completed.
 During the time when these final judgments are being poured out, God's undivided attention will be upon his wrath.
-This is why Heaven's temple will be filled with smoke and glory and power … and no one will be able to enter therein during that time.
+This is why Heaven's temple will be filled with smoke and glory and power and no one will be able to enter it during that time.

 THE FIRST BOWL

-Then I heard a loud voice from the temple saying to the seven angels, ‘Go and pour out the [NU adds seven bowls] of the wrath of God on the earth.’
+Then I heard a loud voice from the temple saying to the seven angels, ‘Go and pour out the [NU adds: seven bowls] of the wrath of God on the earth.’
 So the first went and poured out his bowl upon the earth, and a foul and loathsome sore came upon the men who had the mark of the beast and those who worshipped his image.